 To make sure their teens get the best sleep possible, parents should try to find a mattress that is well suited for teenagers.
 Like everyone else, teens need something that will fit their body type and sleeping preferences.

 So, where should parents even start looking?
 Right here, of course!
-While there are a number of bed in a box options out there, we have the absolute best mattresses for teenagers!
+While there are a number of bed-in-a-box mattress options out there, we have the absolute best mattresses for teenagers right here!

 The Best Mattresses For Teenagers